zpainter/iassist/content/conferences/iassist2025/conference-hotel-and-accommodation.md

 We encourage conference participants to book a room at the [Mercure Bristol Grand Hotel <span class="fas fa-external-link-alt"></span>](https://all.accor.com/hotel/A0I2/index.en.shtml), where the conference will also be held.

 **Important:** This preferential rate cannot be booked through a third-party agent.
-Rooms must be booked directly with the hotel using the contact details above.
+Rooms must be booked directly with the hotel using the contact details below.

 ### Reservations